-Have You Been Affected by Hurricane Harvey or Irma?
+Have You Been Affected by the Recent Hurricanes?

-Army Emergency Relief can provide financial assistance as a result of the emergency evacuation and impact of Hurricanes Harvey and Irma on Texas, Louisiana, Florida, the U.S. Virgin Islands, and Puerto Rico.
+Army Emergency Relief can provide financial assistance as a result of the emergency evacuation and impact of Hurricanes Harvey, Irma and Maria on Texas, Louisiana, Florida, the U.S. Virgin Islands, and Puerto Rico.

 A loan up to $600 may be provided to:

 - Active Duty Soldiers and their eligible military ID Card Holding Family members.

 - Retired Soldiers which includes those retired for longevity, medical, or for Reserve Components Soldiers receiving DFAS Retirement pay and their eligible military ID Card Holding Family members.

 - Surviving unmarried spouses and children of those Soldiers who died on active duty or died after reaching retirement.